 2. Cambugahay Falls

-Cambugahay Falls are undoubtedly one of the must‑sees on the island of Siquijor.
-Once you park your motorbike and, going down the stairs, start to see the turquoise waters of this beautiful waterfall, you’ll understand why.
-This lovely spot is made up of three bathing areas.
+Cambugahay Falls are undoubtedly one of the must-sees on the island of Siquijor.
+Once you park your motorbike and, as you head down the steps and catch sight of the turquoise water of this beautiful waterfall, you’ll understand why.
+This beautiful spot is made up of three swimming areas.

-• The first is the most famous and beautiful to see.
-A large swimming area surrounded by palms and vegetation where a waterfall about seven metres high crashes down.
-You can dive in by jumping from the top of the waterfall or by launching yourself holding on to the enormous swing hanging from a nearby tree.
+• The first is the most famous and the prettiest of the three.
+It’s a large swimming area surrounded by palms and lush vegetation, with a waterfall about seven metres high crashing down into it.
+You can dive in by jumping from the top of the waterfall or by launching yourself from the huge rope swing hanging from a nearby tree.
 Note: jumping costs ₱50 and you can do it as many times as you like.

-• The next level of Cambugahay Falls are small natural pools where you can sit for a while to relax.
+• The next level of Cambugahay Falls has a few small natural pools where you can sit for a while to relax.

 • The third level is made up of a small waterfall that feeds a pool smaller than the previous one.
 If you have to choose, the first level is the most beautiful and comfortable, although the second is where there are usually fewer people.

-At weekends there is usually quite an influx of Filipino tourists and it’s very normal to see them doing somersaults to get into the water – quite a show!
-If you want them for yourself, get up early and be there at 7 a.m.
+Weekends usually bring a big influx of Filipino visitors and it’s very normal to see them doing somersaults to get into the water – quite a show!
+If you want to have the falls to yourself, get up early and be there at 7 a.m.
 By about 9:00 they’re already crowded.
-Even so, to get the light right and see the turquoise colour of the water, we recommend going at around 11:30–12:00.
+Even so, to catch the light at its best and see the turquoise colour of the water, we recommend going at around 11:30–12:00.

 The entrance costs ₱50 and there is no parking fee, although you can give a donation.

-You can find a lot more information in our article dedicated to them: Cambugahay Falls.
+You can find much more information in our dedicated article: Cambugahay Falls guide.

 ⭐ Note: there are many waterfalls in Siquijor.
 These are just the most popular (but also some of the prettiest).
-Take the opportunity to lose yourself at others like Lagaan Falls, Kawasan Falls, Locong Falls or Cabugsayan Falls (these are the least known).
+Take the chance to explore others like Lagaan Falls, Kawasan Falls, Locong Falls or Cabugsayan Falls (these are the least known).

 If you’re adventurous, you can also go, like us, to the Cangbangag Falls, the highest on the island.
-Because of the effort it takes to get there (trust only the Maps.me map because Google Maps doesn’t give the correct location – at some point you’ll have to start walking and cross a river), we only recommend them if you have four or five days in Siquijor.
-They’re cool and you’ll be alone, but we think there are better ones elsewhere in the Philippines and even on Siquijor.
+Because of how much effort it takes to get there (trust only the Maps.me map because Google Maps doesn’t give the correct location – at some point you’ll have to start walking and cross a river), we’d only recommend them if you have four or five days in Siquijor.
+They’re nice and you’ll probably have them all to yourself, but we think there are better ones elsewhere in the Philippines and even on Siquijor.

 DO YOU LIKE OUR CONTENT?
-Help us keep the website alive.
+Help us keep this website going.

 Keeping this site up to date —from researching routes, testing accommodations, and writing each guide